 A PDF version of this Standard can be downloaded here.

-Advertising can have adverse consequences when it is false, inaccurate, misleading or deceptive, and can lead to the provision of inappropriate or unnecessary health services, or create unrealistic expectations.
+Advertising can have adverse consequences for the public when it is false, inaccurate, misleading or deceptive, and can lead to the provision of inappropriate or unnecessary health services or create unrealistic expectations.

 1. Professional obligations

 The Aotearoa New Zealand Physiotherapy Code of Ethics and Professional Conduct states:

 » 6.1: Physiotherapists must provide truthful, accurate and relevant information and must not knowingly make misleading representations to health consumers and those legally entitled or authorised to receive information.